-- 1. If User-supplied actions is chosen: - Look up the actions in our master Actions Table in the database, which contains the Action Tables for all AWS services - If the action in the database matches the actions requested by the user, determine the ARN Format required. - Proceed to step 3 - 2.
-If User-supplied ARNs with Access levels (i.e., the --crud flag) is chosen: - Match the user-supplied ARNs with ARN formats in our ARN Table database, which contains the ARN tables for all AWS Services - If it matches, get the access level requested by the user - Proceed to step 3 - 3.
+- 1. If the User-supplied actions template is provided: - Look up the actions in our master Actions Table in the database, which contains the Action Tables for all AWS services - If the action in the database matches the actions requested by the user, determine the ARN Format required. - Proceed to step 3 - 2.
+If User-supplied ARNs with Access levels template was provided: - Match the user-supplied ARNs with ARN formats in our ARN Table database, which contains the ARN tables for all AWS Services - If it matches, get the access level requested by the user - Proceed to step 3 - 3.
 Compile those into groups, sorted by an SID namespace.
 The SID namespace follows the format of Service, Access Level, and Resource ARN Type, with no character delimiter (to meet AWS IAM Policy formatting expectations).
 For example, the namespace could be SsmReadParameter, KmsReadKey, or Ec2TagInstance. - 4.
 Then, we associate the user-supplied ARNs matching that namespace with the SID. - 5.
-If User-supplied actions is chosen: - Associate the IAM actions requested by the user to the service, access level, and ARN type matching the aforementioned SID namespace - 6.
-If User-supplied ARNs with Access levels (i.e., the --crud flag) is chosen: - Associate all the IAM actions that correspond to the service, access level, and ARN type matching that SID namespace. - 7.
+If User-supplied actions template was provided: - Associate the IAM actions requested by the user to the service, access level, and ARN type matching the aforementioned SID namespace - 6.
+If the User-supplied ARNs with Access levels template was provided: - Associate all the IAM actions that correspond to the service, access level, and ARN type matching that SID namespace. - 7.
 Print the policy